casper-network/docs-archive/dapp-dev-guide/sdk/python-sdk.rst

 Installation
 ^^^^^^^^^^^^
-Before installing the library you need to install dependencies from `requirements.txt <https://github.com/casper-network/casper-python-sdk/blob/main/requirements.txt/>`_, which you can perform by running the following command:
+Before installing the library, you need to install dependencies from `requirements.txt <https://github.com/casper-network/casper-python-sdk/blob/main/requirements.txt/>`_, which you can perform by running the following command:

 .. code-block:: bash

     pip install -r requirements.txt

-Finally, to install the library run:
+Finally, to install the library, run:

 .. code-block:: bash